ucsb-cs8/w20/_lab/lab07.md

 250 rolls
 ```

+**Note that your formatting should be exact to pass the tests on Gradescope.**

 * The first line is simply "`Distribution of dice rolls`" followed by an empty line.
 * The dice rolls are printed in a histogram format, one for each roll with additional information.
-	* Your solution should print this portion while iterating through the diceTally in a loop using the `.format` function. <strong>Do not simply write 11 print statements using `.format`.</strong>
+	* Your solution should print this portion while iterating through the `diceTally` in a loop using the `.format` function. <strong>Do not simply write 11 print statements using `.format`.</strong>
 	* The dice roll values will have two spaces right-justified followed by a `':'` character.
 	* Six spaces are reserved to print number of times a particular roll occurred, which is right-justified, followed by an empty space and open parenthesis, `'('`, characters.
 	* 5 spaces are reserved for the actual percentage value, with one space for the floating point value.
 This is followed by the `'%)'`, and two blank spaces.
 	* The `'*'` character is printed the number of times a particular dice roll occurred.
-* 30 hyphens `-` are printed after the diceRolls are printed
+* 30 hyphens `-` are printed after the `diceRolls` are printed (_hint: use string manipulation using `*` to help you._)
-* The number of rolls are then printed.
+* The number of rolls is then printed.
 * Using your function definitions, the following statement should display an output similar (but not exactly since `rollDice` is random) to the output shown above:

 ```>>> printDistribution(rollDistribution(250))```

 # Some notes about the File I/O functions

-Two input files are provided for you to test your functionality.
-One additional input file is not provided and will be tested with your submission on Gradescope.
+Create two input files to test your functionality.
+We will be using additional input files to test your submission on Gradescope.

 Note that all words are separated by a whitespace character, and a word contains only alpha-numeric characters that does not include punctuation characters.
 For simplicity, you may assume the text only contains the `,.!?;` punctuation characters.
 Your code will need to split and strip the text file string appropriately.